Windows OS Hub

 Where the PowerShell Modules are stored?

-• C:\Users\username\Documents\WindowsPowerShell\Modules ($Home\Documents\PowerShell\Modules) – PowerShell modules in this folder are available only to this user (CurrentUser);
+• C:\Users\username\Documents\WindowsPowerShell\Modules ($Home\Documents\PowerShell\Modules) – the PowerShell modules in the user profile folder are only available to the CurrentUser

-• C:\Program Files\WindowsPowerShell\Modules ($Env:ProgramFiles\WindowsPowerShell\Modules) — the path is used to install a module for all computer users (-Scope AllUsers);
+• C:\Program Files\WindowsPowerShell\Modules ($Env:ProgramFiles\WindowsPowerShell\Modules) — this is the default directory used when installing a module for all computer users (-Scope AllUsers)

 copy powershell module files to offline computer